Lending Club Review

 |Loan Grade||Default Rate||Interest Rate||Net Return|

 When we hear about Lending Club, it’s often from the viewpoint of borrowers looking to receive personal loans.
 However, not everyone who uses Lending Club is looking for a loan.
-It’s possible to use Lending Club investing as a source for returns.
+The beauty of P2P lending is that you can earn use Lending Club investing as a source for returns.

 How to Invest with Lending Club